 In this interactive workshop, participants will help create and then stress to the breaking point characters.
 The instructor will demonstrate a variety of advanced characterization techniques to help the process along.
 If you want to carry your characterization beyond the mundane, this workshop is what you want.

-Jenna Elizabeth Johnson - Self Publishing Secrets
+Jenna Elizabeth Johnson - How to Submit an Anthology

 Marylin Atlas - Crafting Authentic Vs. Cardboard Characters: Operating From Multiple POV